The Math of Work: 10 Tips for Mastering the Scorecard Tool

-When building a sustainable business, numbers (and their associated math) must be understood to fully understand how things are going and how close or far the company is to reaching its goals.
-A common tool used to accomplish this is a "Scorecard," a tool to help capture those numbers, making it easy to track what's working well and any areas that need extra attention.
+When building a sustainable business, we need to analyze numbers (and their associated math) to fully understand how things are going and how close or far the company is to reaching its goals.
+A common tool used to accomplish this is a "Scorecard," which captures those numbers and makes it easy to track what's working well and which areas need extra attention.
 This article explains more about mastering the Scorecard and its use.

 It's simply impossible to build a sustainable business without a focus on numbers and their associated math.
-Unless you love burning through cash with no end, you must look at numbers to understand how your business is doing and when the related math makes sense (e.g., revenue > expenses).
+Unless you love burning through cash with no end, you must look at numbers to understand how your business is doing and when the related math makes sense (for example, when revenue is greater than expenses).

 One of the most common tools that businesses use to understand the math of their Work is this thing we like to call a Scorecard.

-The basic idea behind a Scorecard is that it shows a bunch of key metrics (a.k.a. measurables and key performance indicators or KPIs) that help us see where and when things are working well or not.
+The basic idea behind a Scorecard is that it shows a bunch of key metrics (aka measurables, performance metrics, key performance indicators, or KPIs) that help us see where and when things are working well (or not).
+When teams align on measurables, they’re strengthening their Data Core Competency — one of the 9 Core Competencies that great companies master.

-Most businesses start with only a limited number of measurables actively watched and managed, such as revenue, expenses and cash.
-As a business grows and becomes more complex, it divides the work into departments (e.g., sales and marketing, operations, finance, etc.).
-In short, these departments also start to have their own sets of measurables that they monitor and manage and sooner or later, they will also have their own scorecards.
+Most businesses start with only a limited number of measurables actively watched and managed, such as revenue, expenses, and cash.
+As a business grows and becomes more complex, it divides the work into departments (such as Sales and Marketing, Operations, and Finance).
+In short, these departments also start to have their own sets of measurables that they monitor and manage.
+Sooner or later, they will also have their own Scorecards.

-As the company continues to grow, it starts to build teams and layers and sooner or later, each team has its own Scorecard composed of a bunch of measurables owned by its members.
+As the company continues to grow, it starts to build teams and layers, and eventually, each team has its own Scorecard composed of a bunch of measurables owned by its members.
 The result is that it's almost inevitable that, over time, if the business is reasonably well run, every person in the company will have a set of measurables and their own mini Scorecard.
+These real-time metrics help improve collaboration and data visibility across teams, helping organizations focus on projects that drive results.

-Having coached hundreds of companies, I can tell you that most struggle with figuring out how to master the use of a Scorecard tool across their organizations.
-If you are one of them, know that you are exactly where you are supposed to be.
-Ninety is here to help you demystify the art and science of Scorecard mastery and provide you with a collection of tools that makes mastering the Scorecard.
+Having coached hundreds of companies, I can tell you that most struggle with figuring out how to master a Scorecard tool across their organizations.
+If you're one of them, know that you're exactly where you're supposed to be.
+Ninety is here to help you demystify the art and science of Scorecard mastery.

 Everyone Needs Numbers

 Everyone in a reasonably well-run company should have a specific job.
-We like to call those jobs "seats."
-Every seat should have a list of roles and responsibilities that clearly define what the people sitting in the seat are responsible for.
-The tool we have for ensuring we understand who is responsible for what is commonly called an "organization chart."
+We like to call those jobs "Seats."
+Every Seat should have a list of roles, accountabilities, and responsibilities that clearly define what the people sitting in the Seat are responsible for.
+The tool we have for ensuring we understand who's responsible for what is commonly called an "Org Chart."
 Some call it a "roles and responsibilities" chart.
-Essentially, it is a graphical representation of who is responsible for what within the organization.
+Essentially, it's a graphical representation of who's responsible for what within the organization.

-The fact that your colleagues are responsible for something is a great thing because it means that they matter to us, and as people who matter to us, we want to make sure they understand what great work looks like and what not-so-great work looks like.
-At the risk of stating the obvious, it's far better for the seat holder and their manager (who we hope will view themselves as a coach) if everyone is on the same page regarding what good performance looks like.
+The fact that our colleagues are responsible for something is a great thing because it means that they matter to us, and as people who matter to us, we want to make sure they understand what great work looks like and what not-so-great work looks like.
+The truth is, it's far better for the Seat holder and their team leader (who we hope will view themselves as a coach) if everyone is on the same page regarding what good performance looks like.
 One of the easiest ways to do this is to talk about the math associated with every one of their responsibilities.

 Yes, we know that sometimes the math isn't so apparent.
-Other times it's more of a matter of "yes" or "no," yet we've never seen a seat where we, the manager (a.k.a. coach), and the seat holder couldn't come up with three to five measurables that made it simple to see if things were going well or not.
+Other times it's more of a matter of "yes" or "no," yet we've never seen a Seat where the team leader (aka coach) and the Seat holder couldn't come up with 3–5 measurables that made it simple to see if things were going well or not.

-If you buy into the notion that it's smart to not only have everyone understand the math associated with their seat but also know what good and not-so-good look like, the next big question is what's "just right" in terms of the number of measurables that every seat should have.
-We've had this debate with our coaching colleagues for years, and we're fans of "three to five" measurables per seat.
+If you buy into the notion that it's smart to not only have everyone understand the math associated with their Seat but also know what good and not-so-good look like, the next big question is what's "just right" in terms of the number of measurables that every Seat should have.
+We've had this debate with our coaching colleagues for years, and we're fans of 3–5 measurables per Seat.
 Why?

 In other words, did we win this week?
 No need to ask the Magic 8 Ball.
 The Scorecard reveals a more accurate answer.